DMTF/Redfish-Tools/doc-generator/README.md

 To configure the generated documentation, specify configuration options through either or both [configuration keys](#configuration-keys) and [command-line arguments](#usage).
 Command&#8209;line arguments take precedence over configuration keys.

-You can specify some configuration information through configuration keys only and not through command-line arguments.
-Conversely, you can specify some configuration information through command-line arguments only and not through configuration keys.
+You can specify some configuration information through configuration keys only and some configuration information through command-line arguments only.
 For information, see [Mapping of command-line arguments to configuration keys](#mapping-of-command-line-arguments-to-configuration-keys).

 <a id="configuration-keys"></a>You define configuration keys in the base configuration file and, optionally, in the content supplement configuration file.